fradelgs/VRmony/README.md

 ### **Reference System**
 Three lines with different colours constitute a reference system with the origin in the center of the fundamental note sphere.
 <br>Each line is thicker on the side where the interval goes toward higher frequencies and it is thinner going towards lower frequencies.
-<br>Line colours match the colours in the GUI<!-- and the setted intervals are reported on the thicker end of each line-->.
+<br>Line colours match the colours in the GUI.
 <br><br>

 ### **User Interface**